8 Leaky Gut Supplements

 4. Betaine Hydrochloric Acid (HCL)

 Betaine hydrochloride (HCL) promotes optimal gastric acidity for support of protein digestion and absorption of minerals and other nutrients such as vitamin B12.
-There is simple at home test you can do to see if you have low stomach acid and are in need of HCL replacement.
+There is a simple at-home test you can do to see if you have low stomach acid and are in need of HCL replacement.
 Begin to eat a meal and ⅓ of the way into your meal take 650 mg of HCL and then finish your meal.
 If you experience heartburn, you have sufficient levels of HCL.
 If you do not experience any burning sensation in your upper abdomen, then you likely would benefit from HCL at each meal.

 Find out if you have a leaky gut with this free quiz!